Today’s guest post is by Gaynor Hunter!

-Look in nature as well as the man-made structures and find something an individual market is looking for.
+Look to nature as well as to the man-made structures in your area to find something an individual market is looking for.
 If you have a large garden, think about yoga or meditation niches.
 Exploring and hiking nearby trails and forests are ideal for outdoor enthusiasts.

 3: Imagine Your Ideal Guests

-Focus on the type of guests you like to be around and want to attract: Families; solo travellers; guests of a specific age group; corporate needs; etc.
+Focus on the type of guests you like to be around and want to attract: Families; solo travellers; guests of a specific age group; and corporate customers.

 When your target audience has been identified, create landing pages on your website directly aimed at them.
 Build packages and special offers specifically targeted towards that segment.
-Provide them with incentives and demonstrate how you fit with their needs and are, obviously, the better choice than your competitors.
+Provide them with incentives and demonstrate how you fit with their needs and represent the best option in your area.

 4: Find Your Guests